University of Kinshasa: Decentralization and the establishment of autonomy

-Decline in funding
+Decline in Funding

 Newly independent, the University of Kinshasa continued to struggle financially throughout the 1980s.
 By 1985, the campus was in decline, strewn with trash and the dormitories in poor condition.
 The university's cafeteria stopped serving meals and pay for professors slipped as low as $15.

-In response to declining government funds tuition was raised 500 percent in 1985, and in 1989, deeper cuts were made, with the suspension of nearly all scholarships and financial aid and institution of new fees.
+In response to declining government funds, tuition was raised 500 percent in 1985.
+A subsequent reform effort culminated in the promulgation of Framework Law No. 86-005 on 22 September 1986.
+This legislation aimed to formalize the organizational structure of national education, articulate its objectives, and delineate the roles and responsibilities of various stakeholders, including the state, educators, and private institutions.
+It also established guidelines for the regulation of educational entities and mechanisms for addressing systemic violations.
+Although the framework law aligned with international standards and provided much-needed structure, it largely perpetuated the status quo.
+The politicization of education under the party-state continued to undermine progress.
+The absence of technical competence, coupled with a state apparatus riddled with corruption and inefficiency, hindered the effective implementation of the law.
+In 1989, deeper cuts were made at UNIKIN, with the suspension of nearly all scholarships and financial aid and institution of new fees.
 Through the 1980s, as much as 90 percent of the university's budget was paid for by the government, with only a small amount of revenues coming from student tuition.
 By 2002, the government only contributed $8,000 (USD) of the university's estimated $4.3 million annual budget (not including some personnel costs which are paid directly by the state).

+By the 2004–2005 academic year, the university's enrollment had decreased to 23,250 students, spread across ten faculties, including Agronomy, Law, Economics and Management, Letters and Humanities, Medicine, Pharmacy, Polytechnic, Sciences, Social, Administrative and Political Sciences, and Psychology and Educational Sciences.
+The academic and scientific body consisted of 508 professors, while the technical and administrative staff numbered approximately 2,800 personnel.